vdevmt/al-advanced-tools-suite/README.md

     - Object file path (if `ATS.UseObjectFilePathAsNamespace` setting is enabled);
     - Custom namespaces defined in `ATS.DefaultNamespaces` setting.
 * `ATS.NamespaceMandatory`: Enable or disable errors for missing namespace declarations in AL objects (default = false).
 This setting will be used only if the `ATS.EnableNamespaceDiagnostics` setting is enabled;
-* `ATS.URLForwardingRules`: Conversion rules used by command `ATS: Run Business Central without publishing` to run Business Central Client with different URL instead of the URL defined into launch.json for each configuration (Public URL or http to https conversion);
+* `ATS.URLForwardingRules`: Conversion rules used by command `ATS: Run Business Central` to run Business Central Client with different URL instead of the URL defined into launch.json for each configuration (Public URL or http to https conversion);
 * `ATS.ObjectInfoOnStatusBar`: Enable visibility of status bar with AL object info;
 * `ATS.RegionInfoOnStatusBar`: Enable visibility of status bar with region details for current line in active editor.